 Channel a zen attitude in a country where ancient traditions combine with an ultra-modern way of life.
 Japan, an island nation in the Pacific Ocean, has majestic palaces, dense cities, and scenic mountains to explore.
-There really is no other culture like it; from skyscrapers, shopping and pop culture, to calm countryside and majestic temples, Japan will exceed your expectations.
+There really is nowhere like it.
+From skyscrapers, shopping and pop culture, to calm countryside and majestic temples, Japan will exceed your expectations.

 - Visit the ancient sites in Kyoto, including the Kinkakuji (The Golden Pavilion) and Kiyomizu-dera to see if you’ll have luck in finding love